 DC circuit breakers

-on climate.
-A small system of 1 or 2 PV Modules is commonly used for RVs,
+A small system of 1 or 2 PV Modules is commonly used for RVs, campers, water

-wind and solar periods.
-Solar or Wood fired water heaters are a great way to
+periods.
+Solar or Heat Pump water heaters are a great way to provide hot water.

 Small systems can be 12 volts.